eqlion/never_forget/index.md

 student. trying different IT stuff. love space.

-hobbies: watchin a lot of series, playing video games, fond of a wide range of music (almost everything).
+hobbies: watching a lot of series, playing video games, fond of a wide range of music (almost everything), learning python.

 ---